 We have been talking about frogging crochet with the word "frog" used as a verb.
 This is the most common way that you are going to see frogging used amongst crocheters.
 However, it isn't the only way.
 Frog can also be used as a noun.

-Of course, we all know what a frog is, and indeed you can make a "crochet frog", meaning a frog-shaped amigurumi or frog pattern crochet item.
+Of course, we all know what a frog is, and indeed you can make a "crochet frog", meaning a frog-shaped amigurumi or another crochet item that looks like a frog.
 It is simple to know what frog crochet is in this case!

 But frog is also a term that is used to describe a fancy closure for a garment.
 Frogs can enhance dresses, sweaters, vests, tops, shirts, robes, and other articles of clothing.
 Like buttons, frogs can be either functional or decorative.
 They typically include two parts, one attached to each side of the garment.
 One part functions as the button; the other part functions as an external button loop.